 The Entourage Effect is when the effects of the cannabinoids culminate into the synergistic partnering of all the plant's compounds.
 Many consumers are convinced food-grade terpenes are somehow different from Hemp/cannabis-derived terpenes, and therefore can't play the same roles in the Entourage Effect.

 The truth is chemical compounds are the same, no matter what they came from.
 The myrcene terpene extraction from cannabis for example, is chemically the same as an extract from any other source.

 Zro+'s leading toxicologist and PhD., Dr. Z., states, "The proper combination of natural and organic terpenes adds significant enhancement to the overall efficacy of our topicals and sublingual products."

-Fortunately for purists, Zro+ focuses on honing in on each individual's needs and providing him or her with the perfect terpene balance to provide relief for many conditions from pain, stress and anxiety to ADHD and Shingles.
+Fortunately for purists, Zro+ focuses on honing in on each individual's needs and providing him or her with the perfect terpene balance.

 By eschewing any additives whatsoever, extractors can make a product more faithful to its source material.

 Zero+ Nutraceuticals, Inc. is a proud partner of Leafbuyer Technologies, Inc.